Dart-for-Apps/flutter_hooks_web/README.md

 # Flutter Hooks (for WEB)

-> All resources are implemented by @rrousselGit
+> All resources are implemented by @rrousselGit.
-> All rights are reserved to @rrousselGit
+> All rights are reserved to @rrousselGit.
-> I just ported this package to flutter web
+> I just ported this package to flutter web.

 A flutter implementation of React hooks: https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889